DuckyBlender/gemini_video_bot/README.md

 This is a simple Telegram bot that processes video files and generates content using Google's Generative AI.
 The bot was coded in one hour and is my first Python Telegram bot.
 I chose Python only because of the available libraries that made the implementation straightforward.

+> [!NOTE]
+> Due to restrictions on the Gemini API, you must run the bot outside of the European Union (EU) as the free API is not available within the EU.

 ## Features

 - Responds to the `/gvid` command.